-To summarise, in order to solve a mathematical problem (like say the solution of differential equations) on a computer, a step-by-step procedure utilizing the above characteristics of a computer should be evolved.
 In particular, it should be observed that only the elementary arithmetic operations may be used even when solving problems involving the operations of calculus (like differentiation and integration).
-Formulation of such algorithms is the main subject-matter of numerical analysis.
+Formulation of such algorithms is the main subjectmatter of numerical analysis.

-By the end of this chapter we will be able to define computer arithmetic includes: Floating Point Arithmetic and Errors, Floating Point Representation of Numbers, Sources of Errors, Non-Associativity of Arithmetic, propagated errors, some pitfalls in computation, loss of significant digits, instability of algorithms.
+After going through this chapter, we will be able to define computer arithmetic includes Floating-Point Arithmetic and Errors, Floating-Point Representation of Numbers, Sources of Errors, Non-Associativity of Arithmetic, Propagated Errors, some pitfalls in computation, loss of significant digits, instability of algorithms.